jmuozan/ML_Sequence_Recognition/README.md

 - `actions.h5` the model already trained
 - `IMG` folder, with the images for this documentation
 - `CSVs` for you to see how the data will look like during it's collection and treatment

+## What you'll need

+**Software**: Python, TensorFlow, OpenCV, MediaPipe.

+- **MediaPipe** for detecting body landmarks.

+- **OpenCV** for video capture and display.

+- **TensorFlow** for training the machine learning model.

+- **Python** or **Jupyter installed.

+This technology is used meaningfully by:

+- Utilizing MediaPipe’s robust landmark detection to ensure accurate data collection.

+- Applying TensorFlow for creating a responsive and adaptable machine learning model.

+- Integrating these tools in a straightforward Python script to maximize accessibility and ease of use.

+**Hardware**: Standard computer with webcam.
+(If possible, an Nvidia GPU or Apple silicon for hardware acceleration although not necessary)

 ## References